 5. Media Pitching

 The GDPR will also change the way marketers conduct media pitching.
 For the most part, media pitching is considered a legitimate interest for collecting data under the GDPR as long as it’s done in a proper, respectful manner.
 However, gone are the days where marketers can use the “spray and pray” method of securing media placements.
 Mass mailings will be strictly prohibited.
 Although the liability for consent will primarily lie with media databases like Cision and Vocus, marketers need to ensure they don’t abuse this data by sending a reporter irrelevant information.
-Instead, marketers should make sure their media lists are accurate and up to date, take the time to develop genuine, mutually beneficial relationships with the press, and tailor media pitches to each individual reporter.
+Instead, marketers should make sure their media lists are accurate and up to date, develop mutually beneficial relationships with the media, and tailor media pitches to each individual reporter.

 The GDPR will inevitably transform the marketing industry as a whole—and, with its implementation only months away, global brands should take heed.
 It will force marketers to ditch tired, old-school tactics and rethink their approach to marketing.

 Successful brands will use this as an opportunity to better cater to their consumers by putting more creative and thoughtful marketing practices into play.
-Initiating a transparent marketing strategy that adds value – not irritation – to consumers’ lives will ultimately gain the trust of consumers and drive more success for your business.
+Initiating a transparent marketing strategy that adds value—not irritation—to consumers’ lives will ultimately gain the trust of consumers and drive more success for your business.